Watson-Personal-Assistant/developer/_content/get-started/get-api-key.md

 Complete these steps:

-1. Open a web browser and enter the following URL:[https://watson-personal-assistant-toolkit.mybluemix.net](https://watson-personal-assistant-toolkit.mybluemix.net)
+1. Open a web browser and enter one of the following URLs:
+   - For trial accounts or US South data center deployments, use  [https://watson-personal-assistant-toolkit.mybluemix.net](https://watson-personal-assistant-toolkit.mybluemix.net)
+   - For German data center deployments, use [https://watson-personal-assistant-toolkit.eu-de.mybluemix.net](https://watson-personal-assistant-toolkit.eu-de.mybluemix.net/)
 2. Log in to the console using your IBMid or Watson Assistant Solutions API key.
 The Watson Assistant Solutions console is displayed.